dimitarpg13/geometric_deep_learning/README.md

 # Geometric Deep Learning Resources

-THis is a work in progress
+This is a work in progress